 Easy Rider isn't just a great movie—it's an emblem of 1960s counterculture.
 It marks the dawn of New Hollywood, when filmmakers started moving away from the studio system and started stepping into more radical and experimental independence.

-Simply put, Easy Rider made a huge impact on a tiny budget.
+Simply put, Easy Rider made a huge impact on the world of Western cinema, despite being made on a tiny budget.

 Peter Fonda and Dennis Hopper (who also directs) bolt around on their motorbikes as they smuggle cocaine from Mexico into Los Angeles.
 Hippy communes and bad acid trips punctuate their journey, which is all set to a groovy Jimi Hendrix soundtrack.